Grooming Needs: Low for shorthairs, more regular grooming for longhairs, depending on shedding

 Social Needs: Need human companionship, can enjoy other pets

 Associations: Scottish Folds are accepted in all USA/Canadian cat registries.
-Scottish Straights (straight-eared Scottish Folds) are accepted in ACA, CCA-AFC, CFF, and TICA.
+Scottish Straights (straight-eared Scottish Folds) are accepted in ACA, CCA-AFC, CFA, CFF, and TICA.
+In CFA, they are a division of the Scottish Fold breed.

 About The Scottish Fold Scottish Folds are best known for their distinctive ears that fold forward and down, accentuating a round head and large round eyes.
 They are bred in many different colors and patterns, although bicolors seem to be the most common.
 Their soft, small ears are unusually expressive, almost constituting an entire language for those who can read it.
 Those cats don't fold are known as Scottish Straights.